 Joe grew up in Atlanta, Georgia.
 He received his undergraduate education at Oglethorpe¬†University while working full time as a police officer in metropolitan Atlanta.
-While on duty serving the public Joe was witness to the aftermath of countless tractor-trailer accidents often driven by reckless truck driver with no regard to public safety.
-The lose of life or life changing injuries were devastating, and the trucking companies had well-paid legal teams who could fly in on a moments notice to hide evidence or mitigate damages so the injured family would not be compensated adequately.
+While on duty serving the public, Joe was witness to the aftermath of countless tractor-trailer accidents often driven by reckless truck drivers with no regard for public safety.
+The loss of life or life changing injuries were devastating, and the trucking companies had well-paid legal teams who could fly in on short notice to hide evidence or mitigate damages so the injured family would not be compensated adequately.

 Joe found his calling in life and went to law school.
 Years later he would be recognized as a preeminent lawyer, educator, public advocate and author on trucking litigation.

 Joe brings to his cases an in-depth knowledge of physics, engineering, forensics, dynamics, biomechanics, human factors and accident reconstruction.
-This knowledge has proven crucial when investigating cases, examining opposing expert witnesses (cross-examination during trial) and in devising innovative visual aids for trial.
-He is known for thinking outside the box when it comes to case strategy, development and presentation and his work is sought after by other attorneys all over the country.
+This knowledge has proven crucial when investigating cases, examining opposing expert witnesses (cross-examination during trial) and in devising innovative visual aids for trial to help his clients win their case.
+He is known for thinking outside the box when it comes to case strategy, development and presentation and his work is sought after by other attorneys across the country.

 Joe‚Äôs talents as a lawyer helped him to quickly develop a very strong local and national reputation.
 His work has been featured in major national media such as the Wall Street Journal, USA Today, The Washington Post, The Los Angeles Times, Detroit News, and hundreds of local and national television broadcasts.
 He was honored by his peers in 2007, 2008, 2009 and 2010 by being named to the Georgia Super Lawyers list and featured in Atlanta Magazine.